aidansmth/safer-illinois/content/en/our-vision/index.md

 Safer Illinois proposes a 10’ to 12’ bidirectional bikeway along the east side of Illinois, bordered by a 4’ buffer to keep users away from the door zone of parked cars.
 The parking configurations along either side of the street would be largely unchanged.

 The SFMTA and the SF Port have NOT weighed in on these drafts, so please see them as proof of concept rather than fait acompli.
 But if you wanna nerd out and dig in, have at it!
-Let us know what you think.
+You can let us know what you think at [contact@safe-illinois.org](mailto:contact@safe-illinois.org).

 [Download the draft diagram here](documents/Illinois-St-Draft-Designs.pdf)